COLLAFF2/KICKSTARTER-ANALYSIS/README.md

 ## Overview of Project
 Looking for trends based on launch dates and goals.
 ### Purpose
+Looking to see if there is a correlation in the length of campaign and the amount of the set goal.
 ## Analysis and Challenges
+May and June were the most successful months for the campaign .
+Also, campaigns that had goal under twenty thousand  had a higher percentage of success.
+The analysis would be even more helpful if we  could see if the success rate in months and goals correlate.
+Do the successful months have lower goals set?

 ### Analysis of Outcomes Based on Launch Date
+May and June had high rates of success.
+July aslo did well.
+Where as December had the lowest rate of success.

 ### Analysis of Outcomes Based on Goals
+ The campaigns that had set goal of twenty thousand or less had a higher rate of success.
+The rate of success was highest when the goal was a thousand or less.
+Also the highest rate of failure was when the goal was  forty-five thousand or higher.
 ### Challenges and Difficulties Encountered
+Challenge is that we don't have data that shows if the rate of successful months had to do with the goal set.
 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?